-Hello ninjaDIYers, in this short “how to” article we are going to take you through few steps that you need to take when grading with a laser level.
+Hello ninjaDIYers, in this short “how to” article we are going to take you through a few steps that you need to take when grading with a laser level.

 But wait … what grading means in the first place ?!
-Of course, if you are a ninja already in the construction or building industry there is no need to read this two lines here … but for our newest readers and DIY lovers that want to learn a little bit more about this exciting world this is what grading means:
+Of course, if you are a ninja already in the construction or building industry there is no need to read these two lines here … but for our newest readers and DIY lovers that want to learn a little bit more about this exciting world this is what grading means:

 Grading in civil engineering and landscape architectural construction is the work of ensuring a level base, or one with a specified slope, for a construction work such as a foundation, the base course for a road or a railway, or landscape and garden improvements, or surface drainage

 It is an integral part of any construction, renovation or maintenance project.
 It helps one achieve a stable, flat surface upon which you can carry out the rest of the work.

 To any construction worker or DIY enthusiast, a laser level is a must-have tool in their toolbox.